 Looking at the table above, we can see that it’s a tie between all three case lines.
 At the end of the day, the difference and the preference will largely be determined by the user and the user’s needs.
 The most important thing to remember is that most of what was listed above is secondary to the most important aspect of Peli cases, the protection.
 Every case line protects what’s inside just as well as the next, so whatever your decision, you can be safe in the knowledge that whatever you put in in your Peli case, it will be protected.

 If you’d like to discuss what case is ideal for your needs and speak to a Peli representative, we’d be happy to accommodate you.
-Just click on the button below to get started.
+Click on the button below to see our full case catalogue.

 Check out the rest of the posts in this series: